richard-scryber/scryber.core/docs/binding_loops.rst

 ================================
-Binding to grids and lists - td
+Binding with loops - td
 ================================

 Content to complete